geirs73/renault-scenic-electric/HowTo.md

 indication that pre-heating is actually in effect.
 Let us hope Renault gives us a manual override button and some sign that it is in effect.

-## Multimedia issues while parked
+## Multimedia issues

 *Stuff doesn't work as I expect, what do I do?*

 Reboot the multimedia system.
 Just like Android Phones, some times, a reboot will solve an issue, and it is reasonably quick.
 Keep your finger on the power button for a while, and the screen goes black and the system reboots.
+There is no danger in doing this while driving, but you will have to wait system is rebooted to see the navigation.

 *The volume buttons only moves the mic volume up and down, what do I do?*